 Curtis was eventually convicted of selling methamphetamine and sentenced in December 2011.
-She was released from the Arizona Department of Corrections Perryville in January 2016, and said she is now two years clean and working at a nonprofit treatment center.
+She was released from the Arizona Department of Corrections Perryville in January 2016, said she has been clean since late 2010 and is now working at a nonprofit treatment center.

 She is also pursuing a bachelor’s degree in sociology at Grand Canyon University, for which she has taken out loans of more than $17,000.